A guide to assuring call center quality standards

 The tools you need for assuring call center quality standards

 With businesses unable to run operations from offices due to the current global healthcare emergency, the need for a remote working solution or a WFH platform for support teams is urgent.

 With monitoring features like system barge-in and live chat, supervisors can assist and walk agents through difficult customer interactions, while also keeping an eye out for quality standards.

 Agent images and computer screenshots are recorded and stored on the Leap platform at regular intervals like a logbook, so the supervisors can monitor what people are doing while working and identify time-wasting, distractions, and inefficiencies- as a result, AHT can be reduced without monitoring continuously.
-Supervisors can issue notices and instant notifications and will be broadcasted to every agent within their ambit, without interrupting the day’s work.
-Also, the work of the agents can be appreciated in front of everyone just like an office floor appreciation.
+Supervisors can issue notices and instant notifications which will be broadcasted to every agent within their ambit, without interrupting the day’s work.
+Also, the work of the agents can be appreciated in front of everyone just like office floor appreciation.

-Related article: How a pandemic changed the way BPOs have worked
+How a pandemic changed the way BPOs have worked

 Call recording tool

 Modern call center quality software lets managers record and privately listen to active calls.
 However, the average call center agent takes 1,000-2,000 calls monthly; there’s no way supervisors can listen to all of these.
 You need to decide which calls to examine closer.